Best steam cleaner: For floors and furniture that look close to new

 I can’t decide which kind of steam cleaners are best for me—is there one that does it all?

 There is!
-A multipurpose steam cleaner delivers concentrated shots of vapor into those hard-to-reach places you may have never thought about steaming.
+A multipurpose cleaner delivers concentrated shots of vapor into those hard-to-reach places you may have never thought about steaming.
 Ever knelt down and use a Q-tip to clean the goopy track of your shower door?
 No longer!
 What about the grimy grout between all your tiles?
 Forget about it.

 A multipurpose steamer lets you seriously sanitize—with minimal effort—those places you dread the most.
 High-pressure concentrated vapor wipes out dirt with no additional cleaning solvent or elbow grease required.